Lewis Hamilton: Future F1 cars might be ‘pretty slow’ despite lighter machinery

 “Hopefully these regulations won’t make too big a difference.”

-McLaren’s Oscar Piastri echoed fears that the field may spread out again with a regulation change.
+McLaren’s Norris and Oscar Piastri echoed fears that the field may spread out again with a regulation change.

+“Just when it gets exciting there is going to be another change,” Norris said.
+“There are reasons for it and you want to make the sport better.

+“But just as the sport gets exciting again I don’t want it to go the opposite way.
+A regulation change could mean you have massive gaps and people will go ‘it’s just boring again’.

+“Now is as exciting as it has been in a long time and I want to leave it like this for a few years and that’s the best for people watching on TV.”

-“Every time the regulations have changed it has led to a pretty big spread,” the Australian said.
+Australian Piastri added: “Every time the regulations have changed it has led to a pretty big spread.

 “With these regs we are only just starting to catch up to Red Bull now.